alexandrebis/quantum-catsweeper/README.md

 Move `images` location
 Lowered the sound and disabled the loop of the main music Changed `LEFT_KEY_BUTTON` to `LEFT_KEY`, then to `LEFT_MOUSE_BUTTON` because why use the left arrow?

+# Changes ideas

+Use one of the IBM Quantum backends